Ikejrmillsowoo/Ikejrmillsowoo/README.md

 - 👋 Hi, I’m @Ikejrmillsowoo
 - 👀 I’m an Aspiring Software Developer
-- 🌱 I’m currently working on Perfecting Skills
+- 🌱 I’m currently working on improving my Skills
-- 💞️ I’m looking to collaborate on Any avalable project to learn and add to my skill.
+- 💞️ I’m looking to collaborate on any available project to learn and add to my skill.
 - 📫 How to reach me ..Email is the best Ikejrmillsowoo@gmail.com

 <!---